cryptotechguru/EDENomicon/Roles/Player/README.md

 * interesting links
 * recommendations
 * proposals under development
-1. Players MUST publish their player-space with [github pages](https://pages.github.com/) using the Hacker theme.
+1. Players MUST publish their player-space with [github pages](https://pages.github.com/) using the theme of their choice.
 The link will be used in role rosters.

 ## Roster